-- Has updated documentation that makes it easy to set up a Shared Zap or create or customize your own
+- Has updated documentation that makes it easy to set up a Shared Zap or create or customise your own

 - Is publicly available without requiring an invite link

-To make things as easy as possible, there are a library of zaps that connect LemonStand to some of the most popular apps that our customers use in their eCommerce businesses.
-With just a few mouse clicks you can start using these integrations right away, you can even customize them to fit your needs.
+To make things as easy as possible, there is a library of zaps that connect LemonStand to some of the most popular apps that our customers use in their eCommerce businesses.
+With just a few mouse clicks you can start using these integrations right away, you can even customise them to fit your needs.